Trends

 Case closed.
 I’m changing Mark.
 Feng shrugs but doesn’t object.
 Hell, we are both exhausted and we don’t want to risk jinxing it.

-Yes, I am aware of the fact that changing Mark’s pyjama won’t guarantee that he will fall sleep faster.
-I know that he probably doesn’t give a damn about the clothes he is wearing, that it has no influence on his sleep whatsoever.
+Yes, I am aware of the fact that changing Mark’s pyjamas won’t guarantee that he will fall asleep faster.
+I know that he probably doesn’t give a damn about the clothes he is wearing, and that it has no influence on his sleep whatsoever.
 That I’m becoming a superstitious fool.

 With a baby comes a sense of loss of control over your life.
 And these silly superstitions or routines we follow allow us to gain a sense of control back.